 Energetic blues has been the calling card of the band from the beginning.
-“Blues rock” became the catch-all phrase in the late 1960s to describe the band’s music along with that of contemporaries such as Cream, Fleetwood Mac and Jimi Hendrix.
+Blues Rock became the catch-all phrase in the late 1960s to describe the band’s music along with that of contemporaries including Cream, Fleetwood Mac, and Jimi Hendrix.

 Many of the band’s singles and albums have appeared on the Billboard charts.
 Through the 1960s, 1970s and 1980’s songs such as “I’m Tired”, “Train to Nowhere”, “Tell Mama” and “Lay Back In The Arms Of Someone” became Hot 100 entries.

-Along the way, Savoy Brown has toured continuously, making it one of the longest running blues/rock bands in existence.
-Through the years, the band has headlined concerts at many prestigious venues including Carnegie Hall, the Fillmore East, the Fillmore West and Royal Albert Hall.
+Along the way, Savoy Brown has toured continuously, making it one of the longest running blues rock bands in existence.
+Through the years, the band has headlined concerts at many prestigious venues including Carnegie Hall, the Fillmore East, the Fillmore West, and London’s prestigious Royal Albert Hall.

 Former members, having cut their teeth under Simmonds’ leadership, have gone on to complete their careers with other bands.
-Among others, these include singer Dave Walker with Fleetwood Mac, Andy Pyle with the Kinks and Paul Raymond with UFO.
+Among others, these include singer Dave Walker with Fleetwood Mac and Black Sabbath, Bill Bruford with King Crimson, Andy Pyle with the Kinks and Paul Raymond with UFO.

 A resident of the USA since 1980, bandleader Simmonds has received many accolades himself.
 These include placement on the front cover of Guitar Player magazine, enshrinement on the Hollywood Rock Walk of Fame and acceptance in many regional “Halls of Fame” in the USA and Canada.

-More than 50 years later, they still remain a progressive blues/rock force.
-The three- piece lineup includes Kim Simmonds on guitar and vocals, Pat DeSalvo on bass and Garnet Grimm on drums.
-This trio has established itself as the longest-running consistent lineup in the band’s history, now going strong for more than 10 years.
-Their legacy continues with the 2019 release of “City Night” on the California label, Quarto Valley Records.
+More than 50 years later, Savoy Brown remains a formidable, progressive Blues Rock force.
+The three- piece line-up includes Kim Simmonds on guitar and vocals, Pat DeSalvo on bass and Garnet Grimm on drums.
+This trio has established itself as the longest-running consistent line-up in the band’s history, now going strong for more than 10 years.
+Their legacy continues with the coming 2020 release of “Aint Done Yet” released by the Californian-based record label, Quarto Valley Records.